fabric8-services/fabric8-wit/board_view.md

 ### Update of Work Item Data

 When a Work Item is updated (either attributes or relationships), the WIT will re-calculate the board positions of the particular Work Item.
-The client is expected to send a `PATCH` request to `/workitems/:id` as ususal to update Work Item data. *The response of the `PATCH` request contains an updated Work Item that may contain updated attribute and/or relationship values* (for example, an updated `boardcolumns` relationship).
+The client is expected to send a `PATCH` request to `/workitems/:id` as usual to update Work Item data. *The response of the `PATCH` request contains an updated Work Item that may contain updated attribute and/or relationship values* (for example, an updated `boardcolumns` relationship).
 The client is expected to update the local Work Item data from that response.

 The rule/action being executed on the WIT side is defined by the `onUpdateActions` relationship on the Work Item Type definition (see above).
 If a Work Item is updated, the rules/actions are executed and the new board positions for the Work Item are calculated.